Orange Almond Cake (small batch)

 Why did you use almond flour?

-It adds a really nice nutty flavor to this cake and other baking recipes.
+It adds a really nice nutty flavor to this cake.
 Almond flour is also higher in fiber, protein, but also higher in fat and calories.
 Think about it, almond flour is ground almonds, so the difference of nutritional values between almond flour and ‘normal’ flour should not come as a surprise.

 Some people have a sensitivity to almonds, what advice would you give them?